 Writing-on-Stone Campground

-This idyllic spot, among cottonwood trees on the Milk River, is a unique spot to experience while winter camping in Alberta.
-Power is available year-round, and given the mild(er) winters in this far southeast corner of the province, you may be able to more easily keep the shivering in check.
+This idyllic spot at Writing-on-Stone Provincial Park, among cottonwood trees on the Milk River, is a unique spot to experience while winter camping in Alberta.
+Power is available year-round at the campground, and given the mild(er) winters in this far southeast corner of the province, you may be able to more easily keep the shivering in check.

 Kinbrook Island Campground

-Only 29 sites of this lakeside campground near Brooks are open year-round, but the gentle views of this area still make it a favourite.
-And bonus: outhouses are kept open throughout winter!
+Only 29 sites of this lakeside campground in the Brooks region is open year-round, but the gentle views of this area still make it a favourite.
+And bonus: the outhouses at Kinbrook Island are kept open throughout winter!

 Sulphur Gates Campground